Contact

 How will you use your wine cellar (in other words, what prompted you to ask the question in the first place?)?
 Will you use it strictly for storage, will you also use it as a tasting room, or is it to be a showplace?
 How you plan to use it is important to know, because that can affect the way you construct your room, or at least the size of it and how the racking is designed.

-If your wine cellar will be used just for storage, then think about how many bottles of wine you currently have as well as how many bottles of wine you plan to accumulate.
 Your cellar should be able to grow with you and your collection.
 Make sure you can maximize the bottle storage for the space you have.
 If you want a wine room and think that you just don’t have the space, look around at unused areas.
 Do you have a stairwell?
 And, if you do, can you build out underneath it?
 Unused closets?
 Maybe you use it to build out a cellar.

 Where you build the room will be dictated by the ability to install your climate control system.
 Controlling the temperature is critical to ensuring your collection is protected and continues to grow in value.